We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Qantas Airways Limited provides passenger and freight air transportation services in Australia and internationally.
-The company also offers air cargo and express freight services; and customer loyalty programs.
-As of June 30, 2020, it operated a fleet of 314 aircraft under the Qantas and Jetstar brands.
-The company was founded in 1920 and is headquartered in Mascot, Australia.
+Qantas Airways Limited provides air transportation services in Australia and internationally.
+The company operates through Qantas Domestic, Qantas International, Jetstar Group, and Qantas Loyalty segments.
+It offers passenger flying, and air cargo and express freight services; and customer loyalty recognition programs.
+As of June 30, 2021, the company operated a fleet of 311 aircraft under the Qantas and Jetstar brands.
+Qantas Airways Limited was founded in 1920 and is based in Mascot, Australia.

 Frequently asked questions

 Why is the AMP share price looking up today?

 Shares in the wealth management giant have been largely stable in the last 6 months.